Last Updated on June 19, 2025 by George Pavlopoulos

 Falada cafe

-The museum has a fantastic cafe with a view over the city of Kassel.
-It is a perfect spot to relax after visiting the exhibitions and enjoy a cup of coffee and delicious sweets.
+The museum features a fantastic café with a view overlooking the city of Kassel.
+It’s a perfect spot to relax after visiting the exhibitions and enjoy a cup of coffee and delicious treats.
 You can see more about Falada Cafe here.

 What are the most famous Grimm fairy tales?